Aircloak/aircloak/slate/source/includes/_web_rest_api.md

 The prefetch clause is used to select data from the database.
 The post processing clause is executed once per user over the data returned by the prefetch clause.

-The post processing clause must contain a `code` section containing the lua task to execute.
+The post processing clause must contain a `code` section containing the Lua task to execute.

 #### Prefetch